vedantpalit/WellDunn/README.md

-# Wellness Dimension Project
+# Wellness Dimension Benchmarking (__WellDunn__)

-Welcome to the **Wellness Dimension** project repository!
-This repository hosts code and datasets related to the Wellness Dimension project.
+Welcome to the **Wellness Dimension** Benchmarking repository!
+This repository hosts code and datasets related to the Wellness Dimension Benchmarking.

 ## Getting Started